giabaostran/Phasmaphobia-simulation/readme.md

 - The program will output a log file for each entity in the simulation under .csv file
 - The provided python program will be used to validate the accuracy of the logs in accordance to the actual program execution.

+The project consists of these multiple files:
+- ghost.h/ghost.c: containing the implementations of the methods to be used by ghost entity.
+- helpers.h/helpers.c: containing the implementations of the miscellanious helper methods including logging, convert strings, etc.
+- room.h/room.c: containing the implementations of the utilities belong to room.
+- hunter.h/hunter.c: containing the implementations of the methods to be used by hunter entity.
+- defs.h: containing definition of the business models in the project.
+- main.c: the entry point to the program
+- makefile: quick compilation source.

 ## 🔁 How to run

 Please strictly adhere to the provided guide:

     # code block